judeonuh/Food_Price_Analysis/README.md

 ## About the Dataset
 - Source: National Bureau of Statistics, Nigeria.
 - Format: CSV
-- Key Fields: Date (Recording date of price), Food Item (Food Item Name), Outlet Type (Market type where food item is sold), State (Geographic location of market), Price (Item price in Nigerian Naira per Kg)
+- Key Fields: Date (Recording date of food price, 2024 - 2025), Food Item (Food Item Name), Outlet Type (Market type where food item is sold), State (Geographic location of market), Price (Item price in Nigerian Naira per Kg)
 - N/B: Dataset was filtered to only capture food prices in Lagos, Ogun, and Oyo, as these were the target states for FarmyHub Naija LTD.

 ## Project Workflow